Why Is My Absolute Positioned Element in the Wrong Place?

 }

-This happens because the browser scrolls the target to the top edge of the viewport, where the fixed header is still covering it.
+You may fix the top of the page and still have broken in-page navigation.
+The browser scrolls the target to the top of the viewport, where the fixed header is waiting.

 section,